 The objectives of physical therapy include: prevention of disability and pain, restoration of function and relief from pain, promotion of healing, and adaptation to permanent disability.
 Physical therapists work with patients to maximize movement and flexibility while helping them build strength and endurance for improved muscle control and balance.
 Physical Therapy's ultimate goal is for the patient to achieve freedom from pain, independent living, and an understanding of how to prevent re-injury.

 Speech-language pathologists and audiologists work with those requiring specialized help with communication, swallowing or hearing.
 For speech language pathologists, assessment methods, including standardized tests as well as special instruments, are used to analyze and diagnose the nature and extent of speech, language, and swallowing impairments.
 An individualized plan of care, is then developed, tailored to each patient’s needs.
-The pathologist teaches individuals how to strengthen muscles or use compensatory strategies to swallow without choking or inhaling food or liquid, helping nursing home residents, apartment tenants and day center clients recover reliable communication and swallowing skills.
+The pathologist teaches individuals how to strengthen muscles or use compensatory strategies to swallow without choking or inhaling food or liquid, helping nursing home residents and apartment tenants recover reliable communication and swallowing skills.

 Audiologists work with those suffering from hearing, balance and related ear problems assessing the nature and extent of the hearing loss or other related difficulties.
 In conjunction with physical therapists, they determine a treatment plan for those with balance problems.
 For those suffering from hearing difficulties, they determine the level of hearing loss and prescribe the appropriate assistive devices where necessary.